Appeal hearing

 ⓘ Information card

-Hearings are in public, so when you have your hearing there may be members of the public in the room too.
-If you do not want your hearing to take place in public, because you fear for your safety or because of the sensitive nature of your case, you can request that the hearing takes place in private.
+Appeal hearings are public, so when you have your hearing there may be members of the public in the room too.
+If you do not want your hearing to take place publicly, because you fear for your safety or because of the sensitive nature of your case, you can request that the hearing takes place in private.
 You should do this well in advance of the hearing.

 If you are representing yourself (you do not have a lawyer), remember to bring all the necessary documents with you.
 This includes your Notice of Hearing and any documents you want the judge to consider.